george24601/notes/mgmt/negotiation.md

 Create responsibility and titles as toys for people, this will also instill a sense of ownership

-1. Be sincere.
+Be sincere.
 Do not promise anything that you cannot deliver.
 Forget about the benefits to yourself and concentrate on the benefits to the other person.

-2. Know exactly what it is you want the other person to do.
-3. Be empathetic.
-Ask yourself what is it the other person really wants.
-4. Consider the benefits that person will receive from doing what you suggest.
+Consider the benefits that person will receive from doing what you suggest.

-5. Match those benefits to the other person’s wants.
-6. When you make your request, put it in a form that will convey to the other person the idea that he personally will benefit.
+When you make your request, put it in a form that will convey to the other person the idea that he personally will benefit.

-B. F. Skinner, the world-famous psychologist, proved through his experiments that an animal rewarded for good behavior will learn much more rapidly and retain what it learns far more effectively than an animal punished for bad behavior.
-Later studies have shown that the same applies to humans.
-By criticizing, we do not make lasting changes and often incur resentment.

 It taught him an invaluable lesson in the art of dealing with people.
 Never again did he write an insulting letter.
 Never again did he ridicule anyone.
 And from that time on, he almost never criticized anybody for anything.